BlackPythonDevs/blackpythondevs/policies/paying-for-things-and-getting-reimbursed.md

 Ensure you get approval before paying out of pocket.

 If you've been approved for an out-of-pocket purchase, you need to request a copy of the reimbursement form from _treasury@blackpythondevs.com_.
-Fill out the form and send it to _treasury@blackpythondevs.com_.
+Fill out the form and send it to _accounting@gnome.org_ and cc _leadership@blackpythondevs.com_.